Protect your health and finances while you're working abroad, with expat insurance or travel insurance.

-Health insurance for expatriates enables you and your family to access a high level of medical care immediately wherever you are in the world.
+Health insurance for expatriates enables you and your family to access a high level of medical care wherever you are in the world.
 While the standard of healthcare in Australia is quite high, the medical care and treatment on offer internationally can vary greatly from one country to the next.

 - Hospital accommodation